Differences between MainBoss Basic and MainBoss

 Does not require sophisticated IT support.

-Single integrated software package with one add-on
+Single integrated software package

 Uses a modified Codebase database.